Multiple first-person views from two or more access ports. Learn More !

 Our Solution: The VisionPort™ System provides a continuous, in-line view of at least two surgical instruments throughout an entire surgical procedure, keeping instrument tips in full view of the surgical team.
 The VisionPort System also incorporates a built-in lens washing system, negating the need to remove the scope from the surgical field during a procedure, thus maintaining a continuous view.

-Reduction of at least one surgical incision and access port Learn More !
+Reduction of at least one surgical incision and access port.
+Learn More !

 The VisionPort enters as a trocar, functions as a laparoscope and deploys as a camera and an instrument channel.

-Our Solution: The VisionPort ™ incorporates visualization technology into each access port being used by the surgeon, giving the surgeon complete control of both the visual field and instruments throughout a procedure.
-Utilizing the VisionPort technology eliminates the need for an assistant to be present to hold and position a separate scope, opening up space at the operating room table and decreasing the stress and complexity of the procedure.
+Our Solution: The VisionPort ™ incorporates visualization technology into each access port being used by the surgeon, giving the surgeon more control over both the visual field and instruments throughout a procedure.
+Utilizing the VisionPort System limits the need for a surgical assistant to hold and position the laparoscope, opening up space at the operating room table and potentially decreasing the stress and complexity of the procedure.